cfn-modules/docs/README.md

 aws cloudformation deploy --template-file packaged.yml --stack-name ec2-example --capabilities CAPABILITY_IAM
 ```

-Creating the stack will take ~10 minutes.
+Creating the stack will take about 10 minutes.
 You can find the URL to the demo page in the stack outputs:

 ```
 aws cloudformation describe-stacks --stack-name ec2-example --query "Stacks[0].Outputs"